t-kupp/chas-accordion/README.md

 ### :boom: Success!

 After completing this assignment, you should know about how to manipulate the DOM with some basic Javascript.
 You should know how to select a certain HTML-element and make changes to that with Javascript.
-You should also know some basic Javascript syntax.
+You should also be able to download data and show it on a webpage by creating html-elements in javascript.

 ---